AntiMatterZX/ProductionStartUpDirectory/docs/admin-access.md

 Once the user has admin privileges:

-1. Log in to VentureConnect with the admin email and password
+1. Log in to LaunchPad with the admin email and password
 2. Navigate to the admin panel URL: `/dashboard/admin/moderation`
 3. The admin panel provides access to:
    - Startup moderation (approve/reject)